aadilmallick/my-notes-docusaurus/docs/ai-assisted-coding/08-claude-code.md

 #### Creating an agent team

+An agent team should have these core components:

+- **`TASKS.md`**: a file that is the shared task list that all teammates can look at
+- `PROGRESS.md`: a file that is the shared progress list that all teammates can look at

+Here is a step-by-step example of how to initialize an agent team:

 1. Agent teams are experimental.
 Enable them in your settings by setting the `CLAUDE_CODE_EXPERIMENTAL_AGENT_TEAM` env var to `"1"` in your current shell session, or by adding this to your `.claude/settings.local.json`

 ```json title=".claude/settings.local.json"